 In my case, it’s a strike I can avoid by also saying elsewhere, “Aweber.com is allowed to send email on behalf of askleo.com.”2

-If you’re sending from an email address on a free service, like yahoo.com, you don’t have the ability to make that kind of statement.
-Further, the owners of some domains — again, specifically, yahoo.com — can say “If you see email from a Yahoo.com email address that’s not coming from a yahoo.com server, treat it like spam.”
-What this means is that you can’t easily use mailing list services if you’re attempting to send “From:” a free email address.
+If you’re sending from an email address on a free service, like yahoo.com, you can’t make that kind of statement.
+Further, the owners of some domains — again, specifically yahoo.com — can say “If you see email from a Yahoo.com email address that’s not coming from a yahoo.com server, treat it like spam.”
+What this means is that it may be more difficult to use mailing list services if you’re attempting to send “From:” a free email address.

-The solution here — again, if you plan to do this regularly and find you’re sending “from” a domain that has this issue, like yahoo.com — is to get your own domain.
+The solution here, if you plan to do this regularly and find you’re sending “from” a domain that has this issue, like yahoo.com — is to get your own domain.
 Just as I own “askleo.com”, you can own “yourveryowndomainname.com”.
-When you do so, the email services you use can help you permit them to send email on your behalf, and not have it seen as a strike against you.
+When you do so, the email services you use can help you permit them to send email on your behalf and not have it seen as a strike against you.

 Don’t send a single email to “a lot” of people at once, especially using BCC.
 Instead, send individual emails either:

 - Using a mailing service like Aweber, MailChimp, or others

 - Using a group discussion service like Google Groups or Groups.io

 Any of those will increase the odds that your message will be delivered.

 Wanna see it in action?
 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.